0xbscure/Active-Directory/Post-Compromise/Win-PrivEscal/Harvesting-Password.md

 > ```

 ### Powershell History
-Whenever a user runs a command using Powershell, it gets stored into a file that keeps a memory of past commands.
+Whenever a user runs a command using `Powershell`, it gets stored into a file that keeps a memory of past commands.
 This is useful for repeating commands you have used before quickly.
-If a user runs a command that includes a password directly as part of the Powershell command line, it can later be retrieved by using the following command from a cmd.exe prompt:
+If a user runs a command that includes a password directly as part of the Powershell command line, it can later be retrieved by using the following command from a `cmd.exe` prompt:

 ```cmd
 type %userprofile%\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadline\ConsoleHost_history.txt